-Graduate internship programs are offered in several departments.
+Graduate internship programs are offered in several disciplines.
 A graduate internship is a short-term work assignment (3 to 9 months) in residence at a company or other external organization that forms an integral part of a student's educational program.
-For international students, if not a mandatory part of the degree program, credit must be awarded.
-Where credit is involved, academic advisors will assign grades and may require written reports detailing the internship's accomplishments.
-Students pursuing internships at not-forprofits and government agencies typically pay tuition themselves.

 Students participating in graduate internships must be registered in a specific course.
 An internship will appear on the transcript either with or without credit.

 Students may not participate as interns at their place of employment.